nitkhackathon2024-4/InfoElixir/README.md

 ### **Problem Statement: Knowledge Distiller App**

 ## **Introduction**
-- DocuSmart.ai is designed to streamline study material organization and retrieval.
+- InfoElixir is designed to streamline study material organization and retrieval.
 - The app supports multiple input formats: text, images, handwritten notes, and audio.
 - It automatically parses and extracts meaningful data from these formats.
 - A personalized knowledge graph connects key concepts for better study efficiency.